CYL-B/concentraction-back/README.md

 Active/In development

 ## Roadmap
-- (on going) : implementing new resolver, new GraphQL schema to process put request to change a task status (do, ongoing, done)
+- (on going) : implementing new resolver, new GraphQL schema to process PUT request to change a task status (do, ongoing, done)